joao-frohlich/cpython/Doc/reference/datamodel.rst

        ``object.__getattr__`` with arguments ``obj`` and ``"f_code"``.

    * - .. attribute:: frame.f_locals
-     - The mapping used by the frame to look up :ref:`local variables <naming>`.
+     - The dictionary used by the frame to look up :ref:`local variables <naming>`
-       If the frame refers to an :term:`optimized scope`, this may return a write-through proxy object.

-       .. versionchanged:: 3.13
-          Return a proxy for optimized scopes.

    * - .. attribute:: frame.f_globals
      - The dictionary used by the frame to look up